★★★★★ 4.8 Avg.

 Common Veterinary Services for Rabbits

-• Rabbits in the UK need protection against Myxomatosis and Rabbit Haemorrhagic Disease (RHD1 and RHD2).
+Rabbits in the UK need protection against Myxomatosis and Rabbit Haemorrhagic Disease (RHD1 and RHD2).
+This is provided along with protection against the new highly virulent strains of Rabbit Viral Haemorrhagic Disease 2 (RHD2) using Yurvac vaccine.
 See our vaccination page for more information.

-• Rabbits have continuously growing teeth, which means dental issues can be common.
-Some signs may include difficulty eating, drooling, or weight loss.
-Please contact us if you notice in change in your rabbits eating, weight or behaviour.
+Rabbits have continuously growing teeth, which means dental issues can be common.
+Some signs may include, stopping eating, difficulty eating, drooling, changes to faeces, dirty bottom or weight loss.
+Please contact us straight away if you notice a change in your rabbits eating, weight or behaviour.

-• Unneutered female rabbits have a very high risk of uterine cancer.
-Neutering both sexes will also support a more harmonious bond between bonded pairs and groups of rabbits.
-We'll advise on timing and what to expect.
+Neutering rabbits is very beneficial to their overall health and wellbeing.
+Unneutered female rabbits have a very high risk of uterine cancer or uterine infections.
+Neutering both sexes will support a more harmonious bond between bonded pairs and groups of rabbits, as well as helping with some more difficult behaviours unneutered rabbits may exhibit.
+We'll advise on the best timing and what to expect.
 See our neutering page for more information.

-• A slowdown in gut movement can be life-threatening in rabbits.
-If your rabbit has reduced appetite, stopped eating or has changes to their droppings, contact us immediately.
+A slowdown in gut movement can be life-threatening in rabbits.
+If your rabbit has reduced appetite, stopped eating or has changes to their faeces, contact us immediately.